sweatran/typora-onedark-theme/README.md

 ![image-20200330214331117](/images/image-20200330214331117.png)

+## To-Do

+* Add Meterial Design shadow effect to mermaid chart.
+* Better support for Linux.

 ## Notes

-* Only tested on Windows, Typora version 0.9.86(beta).
+* Only tested on Windows, Typora version 0.9.96(beta).
 * Support Windows "Unibody" style.
 * The theme should work on MacOS / Linux.
 Howerver, some effect may display improperly (e.g. checkbox).